chrislloyd/brains/README.md

 **Please be advised:** We believe in documentation driven development.
 READMEs and blog posts first.
 This is a work in progress.

 ## How it works

-Here be some rough psuedo-code
+Here be some rough rules:

-1. A level is loaded and the players are selected.
+1. A level is loaded and the players are selected, their order is randomized.
-2. The level starts
+2. The level starts and runs at 60fps.
-3. Each "tick" the players are processed randomly.
-4. Processing involves: sending the current environment to the process and recieving an action back.
-4. Points are scored by completing actions.
+3. Robots are sent a request (with the Tick & State) and return Actions.
-5. The game ends when somebody scores X points, or Y ticks have elapsed.
+4. The Round ends when the game says it has or 5 minutes (18k Ticks) have elapsed.
-6. The game is then ready for playback.
+5. The Winners (0..n) are recorded.

 ## Goals

 * Easy to play
 * Competitive
 * Customizable

 ## Glossary